That letter was actually the first out of many, not that Tony would ever know about it.

 "Call it, Rogers," Tony said, because when it came down to it, all of their differences lost meaning.
 Together, Steve thought, remembering.

-But it wasn't Steve whom they needed, not when they needed to outwit a being that seemed to be undefeatable.
-They needed Tony's genius and all of his heart, they needed that dogged attachment to life that had been there with him since he made it out of Afghanistan.
-If someone could lead them to victory, that was him.
+But it wasn't Steve whom they needed, not when they had to outwit a being that seemed to be undefeatable.
+They needed Tony's genius and all of his heart, they needed that dogged attachment to life that had been a part of him since he made it out of Afghanistan.
+If someone could lead them to victory, it was him.

 And so Steve looked at him, at the circles of light that rose from his armor, all of him bright against the background of this endless dusk.